Don't sew but want stylish window valance curtains? No sew kitchen valance ideas!

 So, when you don't have a lot of extra money to spend on decor and you don't like sewing, how do you do this?

 I was walking through some decor stores and realized I wanted a pretty black and white check valance in my kitchen.
 I saw a beautifully made table runner, that was also lined and well sewn.
-It was perfect!
+It was perfect as a no sew kitchen valance!
 It looked very similar to this buffalo check table runner (this one is not lined).
 Can you picture how I would put this up?

 Here is my kitchen window where I want to put the valance.